bradneal14/terminalVelocity/README.md

 + Canvas

 TerminalVelocity is written entirely in JavaScript.
 The termLib library provides the terminal emulator and input handler functionality.
-Much of the game is a progression of termLib items, replacing one with another as the user enters text and advances in gameplay.Examples include add JQuery selectors are responsible for the resizing and repositioning the terminal, as well as activating the hidden elements which are "added" to the game by the execution of intended commands.
-The game board itself is a canvas element, which in conjunction with the terminal input handlers and arrow key entries generates and renders on-screen movement.
+Much of the game is a progression of termLib items, replacing one with another as the user enters text and advances in gameplay.
+JQuery selectors are responsible for the resizing and repositioning the terminal, as well as activating the hidden elements which are "added" to the game by the execution of intended commands by the user.
+The game board itself is a canvas element, which in conjunction with the terminal input handlers renders on-screen movement.